This information provides tips to help you get the most out of your televisit.Back to top

 Follow the tips below to get ready for your televisit.

-- Make sure you let the app access your device’s camera and microphone so your healthcare provider can see and hear you.
+- Make sure you let Cisco Jabber Guest access your camera and microphone so your healthcare provider can see and hear you.

-- Find a quiet and private space away from the public to have your visit.
+- Find a quiet and private space away from the public to have your televisit.

 - Make sure this space has good lighting so your healthcare provider can see you.
 Lighting should be in front of you, not behind you.